Common genet: Distribution and habitat

-It prefers to live in areas with dense vegetation, such as bushes, thickets, and evergreen oak forests.
+The common genet prefers to live in areas with dense vegetation, such as bushes, thickets, and evergreen oak forests.

 As resting sites it uses trees with dense foliage in the canopy and dense thickets overgrown with climbing plants.

 In northern areas, it prefers low elevations with high temperatures and low rainfall.

 In Manzanares Park in central Spain, it lives foremost in areas of 1000-1200 m elevation with many rocks and shrubs.
 It tolerates proximity to settlements.

-The common genet and wood mouse share the same habitats and niches, specifically Mediterranean forests.